Dmgvol/UE_Modding/IntermediateModding/MergingSK.md

 ![](/Media/MergingSK/ue2.png)

 ### Preparing the SK
-The last step is making sure it looks as expected.
+The last step is making sure the newly merged mesh looks as expected.<br>
 Import the textures you need for the mesh and adjust the materials.

 ![](/Media/MergingSK/ue2.png)